A Darboux classification of homogeneous Pfaffian forms on graded manifolds: Introduction

-is a non-polynomial homogeneous contact form of weight 0.
+is then a homogeneous contact form of weight $0$, although it is not polynomial.
 What are homogeneous Darboux coordinates for this form?
-We give answers to such questions for a wide class of homogeneous differential forms on general homogeneity supermanifolds.
+The results of this paper provide answers to such questions for broad classes of homogeneous differential forms on general homogeneity supermanifolds.

-The remainder of the paper is organized as follows.
-In Section~\ref{sec:homogeneity}, the main aspects of homogeneity supermanifolds are reviewed.
-Section~\ref{sec:VBs} presents a characterization of vector superbundles as supermanifolds endowed with a certain homogeneity structure, as well as a Frobenius theorem for homogeneous distributions.
-In Section~\ref{sec:Darboux}, Darboux theorems for homogeneous Pfaffian forms are proven.
-Some examples and applications are discussed in Section~\ref{sec:examples}.
+\mn The paper is organized as follows.
+In Section~\ref{sec:homogeneity}, we review the basic notions related to homogeneity supermanifolds.
+Section~\ref{sec:VBs} contains a characterization of vector superbundles in terms of homogeneity structures, together with a Frobenius theorem for homogeneous distributions.
+In Section~\ref{sec:Darboux}, we prove Darboux theorems for homogeneous Pfaffian forms.
+Finally, Section~\ref{sec:examples} is devoted to examples and applications.